-University Career Services invites all faculty and their spouses/partners to attend any career-related events and programs on both the Evanston and Northwestern campus.
-In addition, spouse and partners can contact UCS for a consultation appointment with the Executive Director.
-Please have your academic department office email the Executive Director of University Career Services, Mark Presnell to request arrangements on your behalf.
+University Career Services invites all faculty and their spouses/partners to attend any career-related events and programs on both the Evanston and Chicago campuses.
+In addition, spouses and partners can contact UCS for a consultation appointment with the Executive Director.
+Please have your academic department office email the Executive Director of University Career Services, Mark Presnell, to request arrangements on your behalf.

 The Office of Work/Life Resources, a division of the Office of Human Resources, has a wide range of programming available to assist faculty with a diverse array of family and personal needs including childcare, eldercare, family leaves, relocation, the Faculty and Staff Assistance Program and more.

 The International Office assists international faculty, visitors and dependents on matters pertaining to their nonimmigrant and immigrant status.
-All new international faculty members (tenure eligible, non-visiting and visiting) should take a few moments to familiarize themselves with the International Office (IO) web site where you will find a comprehensive listing of requirements, policy, procedures and community resources: http://www.northwestern.edu/international/scholar/faculty-researchers-staff/index.html.
+All new international faculty members (tenure eligible, non-visiting and visiting) should take a few moments to familiarize themselves with the International Office (IO) website where you will find a comprehensive listing of requirements, policy, procedures and community resources.

 It is imperative that new faculty who are not U.S. citizens or Legal Permanent Residents maintain the proper nonimmigrant status to be permitted to work in the United States.
 Maintenance of status and eligibility to work in the United States is the faculty member's responsibility and not that of Northwestern University.